Where are you located?

 - Tidying up and closing the park

 - Toy cleanings

 - Party set up or clean up

 Each job takes a minimum of 30 minutes and a maximum of 60 minutes to complete, except for toy cleanings, which are held on Saturday mornings, which take two hours and count fort two jobs.

 What if I can’t show up for my job or take on jobs at the times they must be done?

 There are limited opportunities to pay another member to do your jobs.
 At registration, you can ask the Jobs Manager if anyone is available to take all four of your jobs for the year.
-If you have an issue with one of your assigned jobs, you can check the list of people willing to do a job for pay.
+If you have an issue with one of your assigned jobs, you can you can email firstname.lastname@example.org for a list of potential substitutes.
 If you simply don’t show up for your scheduled job, your membership may be suspended or terminated.